CSCfi/csc-user-guide/docs/data/sensitive-data/sd-use-case-new-user-project-manager.md

 - You will get more info after your application to your MyCSC inbox.
 - You can always ask help from Service Desk _Subject: SD Services_

-Example using SD service for 6 months /one year:
+Example using SD Desktop for 6 months and 1 year:

 | **Desktop Option** | **Billing Units (6 Months)** | **Billing Units (1 Year)** |
 |--------------------|------------------------------|----------------------------|